-Noise level: This will be good noise – pupils on task trying to prove their point during peer or group discussions.
+- Noise level quite high: This will be good noise – pupils on task trying to prove their point during peer or group discussions.

-Unbiased attitude: It is important that the teacher neither validates nor rejects an answer or a theory for two reasons:
+- Unbiased attitude: It is important that the teacher neither validates nor rejects an answer or a theory.

 It is up to the whole class to justify and reason the theory correct or incorrect.
 Teachers avoid ‘telling’ the students the answers, and the pupils have to work out why it must be correct – a more powerful type of learning that helps link concepts together.